 The plan and its contribution requirements are established by District policy and may be amended by the board of directors.
 The annual contribution is based on the actuarially determined contribution.
-For the fiscal year ended June 30, 2023, the District's contributions included unreimbursed retiree premium payments of \$178,924 and an implied subsidy of \$35,025, thereby resulting in payments of \$213,949.
+For the fiscal year ended June 30, 2024, the District's contributions included implied subsidy of \$54,292.
+Retiree premium health payments of \$193,796 was reimbursed by the trust.
 Due to the funded status of this plan, the actuarially determined contribution did not result in any payments needed for the trust.